Optical Materials

 Low-Tg Glass

-We can mold optical, low Tg glass that has a Tg temperature as high as 750°C. It offers a range covering a refractive index of nd = 1.4 – 2.1 and a range of Abbe numbers from 18 to 95.
-Optical designers can utilize these properties for optimizing their designs in the visible spectrum.
+Optical, low Tg glass needs molding temperatures below 630 °C. It offers a range covering a refractive index of nd = 1.4 – 2.1 and a range of Abbe numbers from 18 to 95.
+Optical designers can utilize these properties to optimize their designs in the visible spectrum.

 Chalcogenide Glass

-We can manufacture infrared optics from chalcogenide glass.
-Chalcogenide offers low molding temperatures below 400 °C, making it possible to use a variety of materials for the mold tools, which can be machined in-house using single-point diamond turning.
+We can manufacture infrared optics with high material efficiency from chalcogenide glass.
+Chalcogenide offers low molding temperatures below 400 °C, making it possible to use economical mold materials such as aluminum alloys and machining using single-point diamond turning.

 LINE

-Wordingham Technologies uses a wide range of materials to manufacture custom optical parts for our customers.
-Ultem ® combines excellent strength and stiffness with a low coefficient of linear thermal expansion while offering dimensional stability along with extensive chemical resistance.
+Wordingham Technologies uses many materials to manufacture custom optical parts for our customers.
+Ultem ® combines excellent strength and stiffness with a low coefficient of linear thermal expansion while offering dimensional stability and extensive chemical resistance.
 Because of its low weight, it is suitable for medical or head-mounted optical applications.
-Invar also exhibits lower thermal expansion properties and is often used to require high precision dimensional stability.
-Invar shows superior strength – ideal in the manufacture of optical devices and metrology instruments.
+Invar also exhibits lower thermal expansion properties and is often used to require high-precision dimensional stability.
+Invar shows superior strength – ideal in manufacturing optical devices and metrology instruments.

 Material | Coefficient of linear thermal expansion (a) (10e-06 1/F°) | Density (g / M^ 3 ) |